Kotauror/java-http-server/Readme.md

 Open your browser and go to http://localhost:9090 - you should see Fitnesse website.

 4. Configure the test suite.
 Go to the HttpTestSuite and click 'Edit' at the top.
-You need to update the 'User-Defined Variables' that should be visible in the text box.
+You need to update the `User-Defined Variables` that should be visible in the text box.

-4a. `SERVER_START_COMMAND` is the command to start the server by executing jar, hence it should have a path to the jar file:
+4a. `SERVER_START_COMMAND` is the command to start the server by executing JAR, hence it should have a path to the JAR file we want to execute:

 `!define SERVER_START_COMMAND {java -jar (path-to-httpServer-root-on-your-machine)/out/artifacts/java_http_server_jar/java-http-server.jar}`